Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

   Most recordings have good quality, so it's possible to speed up playback to 1.5 without losing understanding.
   With this my learning becomes faster and as a result, I feel comfortable to continue learning this way.

-# Project Interest
+# Project Interests

 Points I usually check when considering project as a new opportunity:

 - Why is position open?
-- Project Domain
+- Project Domain: what is it about? what is outcome? which impact does it make?
+- Tech stack: key language, frameworks, versions, databases.
-- Development Type: from scratch, support, migration, ...
+- Development Type, e.g. full cycle, support, migration.
-- Are there any specific Tasks for newcomer?
-What are they about?
-How long are they expected to take?
+- Development Responsibilities, e.g. design, research, implementation, delivery.
+- What are tasks about?
+Any specific work scope for newcomer?
+Any specific release dates?
 Any urgent deadlines?
-- Tech stack, Java version, Databases
-- Development methodologies, processes
+- Development Methodology, e.g. Scrum.
+Any specific processes?
+How many regular meetings?
 - How is the task formulated?
-How is the solution tested and deployed?
+How developer is involved in requirements clarification, testing and deployment?
-- How many regular meetings?
-- Team composition: size, kinds of specialists, presents of local and foreign colleagues
+- Project Team: size, kinds of specialists, presents of local and foreign colleagues.
-- Interaction with customers and English-speaking colleagues
+- Interaction with customers and English-speaking colleagues.
 - Is work laptop provided?
-Which OS: Windows, Linux, Mac
+Which OS, e.g. Windows, Linux, Mac.
-- Tools: IDE, VCS, app for chatting, online meetings, task tracking
+- Tools: IDE, VCS, app for chatting, online meetings, task tracking.
 - Is there possibility to play mentor role?
-- Are there experienced colleagues to get help?
+- Are there experienced colleagues to ask for help?
-- Work hours (time zone dependencies)
+- Work hours (time zone dependencies).
-- General work tempo: Any pressure to be fast?
+- General work tempo: Any constant pressure to be fast?
 Any lack of tasks so it gets slow?
 - Is there overtime work?
 If so, is it compensated?
-- Is there activity tracker (mouse moving, screen capture)?
+- Is there activity tracker, e.g. tracking mouse movement, screen capture?
 - Onboarding: Is there any specific flow to help newcomer understand project?
-- Probation period: How long does it take?
-How much time newcomer has to start development in a regular pace?
+- Probation period: Is it present?
+How long does it take?
+In which period is it expected for newcomer to get started with regular pace?
-- Project Stability: Will I have work in 1 year?
+- Project Stability: Will there be work in 1 year?
-- Project Perspectives: grow and take next level tasks and responsibilities
+- Project Perspectives: space to grow and take more complex tasks and next level responsibilities.
-- Office and its location
+- Office, its location and benefits.
-- Non-project activities (team-building)
+- Non-project activities, e.g. team-buildings.
+- Education support, sport compensation, health insurance.
+- Additional bonuses for good performance and released features.
+- Range of compensation for the position.
+- Compensation review: What to do to get it?
+How often?
+Constant or by asking?
+Which amount is it possible to have in 2 years?